AODQ/pulchritude-engine/README.md

 The directory layout for the engine is:

+  - engine/
-  - engine/ ; application & entry point
+    - application/source.cpp ; application & entry point
   - libraries/ ; static libraries to provide minimal engine support
+    - plugin/include/pulzoad-plugin/plugin.hpp
+    - plugin/src/pulzoad-plugin/plugin.cpp
+    - plugin/CMakeLists.txt
+    - ...
   - interop/ ;
-    - include/pulzoad ; all interop ABIs should be located under Pulzoad
-    - src/ - interop to the static libraries
+    - plugin/include/pulzoad-interop-plugin/plugin.h
+    - plugin/src/pulzoad-interop-plugin/plugin.c

 A C++ CMakeLists is provided, which can be used to compile the engine.
 This is all you need for a simple 'hello world'.
 The engine provides some minimal